qmbates/tutorial/starting-with-tableau.md

 Tableau has many online tutorials on using all of their features. today we will only be highlighting the ones that will be most useful for this project.

-in this tutorial we will be using Tableau Desktop.
-Tableau's Desktop edition is
+in this tutorial we will be using Tableau Desktop. this edition is
-<a href="https://www.tableau.com/products/desktop">free to download here</a>; after installing it,
+<a href="https://www.tableau.com/products/desktop" target="_blank">free to download here</a>; after installing it,
-all you will need to do to start using the software is create and log in to an account.
+all you will need to do to start using the software is create and login to an account.

 ***